 In 1996, Top of the Pops magazine gave each member of the group aliases, which were adopted by the group and media.
 According to Rolling Stone journalist and biographer David Sinclair, "Scary, Baby, Ginger, Posh and Sporty were the most widely recognised group of individuals since John, Paul, George, and Ringo".
-They were the biggest popular cultural icons of the 1990s, according to a survey carried out by Trivial Pursuit, winning by 80 percent in a poll of 1,000 people, stating that "Girl Power" defined the decade.
+With the "girl power" phenomenon, the Spice Girls were popular cultural icons of the 1990s.
 They are cited as part of the 'second wave' 1990s British Invasion of the US.

 Powered by Wikipedia